Physics102-General Physics II - Fall Semester 2025-2026, Term 251

 Lab Attendance Policy

-A DN grade shall be given to the student who has 3 or more unexcused absences in the lab.
+• A DN grade shall be given to the student who has 3 or more unexcused absences in the LAB.
+In case of 5 excused and/or unexcused absences, a DN grade shall be also given.

 General Lab Policy